 4. Who will pay my medical bills?

 Answer: Some but not all businesses and homes have a medical payment provision, often called a “med pay” provision, on their insurance.
 This med pay provision allows a certain amount of money to be paid for medical treatment for anyone injured on the property.
 Our firm always asks for confirmation of any med pay coverage.
 If no med pay insurance exists, a person injured in a slip and fall accident may have to use his or her own health insurance to pay for medical bills.
 Other programs may be available to pay for medical bills, including benefits through Medicare, Medicaid, and the Department of Public Welfare.
 The type of insurance or coverage available varies from case to case and from state to state.
 An experienced slip and fall attorney can help determine what coverage may be available to a person injured in a slip or trip accident.

 Please note that the information above is provided for informational purposes only and should not be taken to create an attorney-client relationship.
-If you have been in an accident or any other personal injury, you should contact a slip and fall lawyer like John Mattiacci immediately.
+If you have been in a slip and fall accident in Moorestown or elsewhere in New Jersey or Pennsylvania, or suffered any other personal injury, you should contact a decisive slip and fall lawyer like John Mattiacci immediately.